US–UK Mutual Defence Agreement: Sputnik crisis

 The successful development of British thermonuclear weapons came at an opportune moment to renew negotiations with the Americans.
 The Soviet Union's launch of Sputnik 1, the world's first artificial satellite, on 4 October 1957, came as a tremendous shock to the American public, which had trusted that American technological superiority ensured their invulnerability.
 Suddenly, there was now incontrovertible proof that in at least some areas, the Soviet Union was actually ahead.
-In the widespread calls for action in response to the Sputnik crisis, officials in the United States and Britain seized an opportunity to mend their relationship.
+In the widespread calls for action in response to the Sputnik crisis, officials in the United States and United Kingdom seized an opportunity to mend their relationship.
 At the suggestion of Harold Caccia, the British Ambassador to the United States, Macmillan wrote to Eisenhower on 10 October to urge for both countries pool their resources, as Macmillan put it, to meet the Soviet challenge on every front, "military, economic and political".

 Macmillan flew to Washington, DC, for talks on 25 October.
 He had concerns that the disastrous 10 October Windscale fire might prove a stumbling block in negotiations, as it might reflect badly on British expertise and provide ammunition for opponents of closer co-operation with the British.
 He ordered extra copies of the report into the fire to be destroyed and for the printers to destroy their type.
 He immediately sensed how shaken the Americans had been by Sputnik, which placed the Eisenhower administration under great public pressure to act on the deployment of IRBMs by a shocked and distraught nation.